 Of all the Star Trek series to date, Discovery’s creative team has undergone perhaps the most public scrutiny.
 On February 9, 2016, Bryan Fuller was announced as the showrunner of the next Trek series and fans celebrated.
 Not only did Fuller have amazing credibility from his work on Pushing Daisies and Hannibal, he had previously written episodes of Star Trek: Deep Space Nine and Star Trek: Voyager.
 Fuller described his enthusiasm by saying he got into writing in the first place not to be a writer but a “Star Trek writer.”
 But, by the end of 2016, Fuller was no longer the showrunner of Discovery.
 Citing scheduling conflicts, he stepped down from the role on October 26, 2016.

 Following Fuller’s departure, he confirmed that Gretchen J. Berg and Aaron Harberts would act as the showrunners.
 Alex Kurtzman of the Abramsverse Trek films is also a producer.
-The writing staff of Discovery includes Akiva Goldsmith, Star Trek novelist Kristen Beyer, as well as famed writer and director of Star Trek II and Star Trek VI, Nicholas Meyer.
+The writing staff of Discovery includes Akiva Goldsmith, Star Trek novelist Kristen Beyer, as well as famed writer and director of Star Trek II: The Wrath of Kahn and Star Trek VI: The Undiscovered Country, Nicholas Meyer.
 When hired by Fuller in February, Meyer said the series is “innovative and different.”

 The writers’ room for Discovery has their own Twitter account, which occasionally reveals minor tidbits.

 In January, 2017, Edward “Ted” Sullivan also joined the growing writing staff of Discovery.
-Other writers also include Erika Lippoldt, Bo Yeon Kim, Craig Sweeney, Sean Cochran, and Tyler Dinucci.
+Other writers also include Erika Lippoldt, Bo Yeon Kim, Craig Sweeny, Sean Cochran, and Tyler Dinucci.

 Characters and Cast